rmTizi/CadWin/README.md

 None, do as you please, it's just a stylesheet and a few lines of C#.

-Icons are from the Segoe Fuent Iconts font, just saved as .svg because QT doesn't support text icons, if you are on Windows you already have it on your system.
+Icons are from the Segoe Fluent Icons font, just saved as .svg because QT doesn't support text icons, if you are on Windows you already have it on your system.